 Our Analysis and Test Results

-The Black Diamond Positron weighs 4 ounces per draw.
-The updated version has a thicker sling (now 18mm) for easier grabbing.
-The carabiners are cold-forged and have keylocking bar gates.
+The Black Diamond Positron weighs 4.2 ounces per draw, making them one of the heaviest options that we have tested.
+They come with a moderately wide sling (18mm) for easy grabbing.
+The carabiners are cold-forged and have keylocking solid gates.
 If you prefer a wiregate carabiner on your rope clipping end (a little lighter and a less prone to gate flutter), Black Diamond also makes the PosiWire, which has the Positron carabiner on the top and a HotWire carabiner on the bottom.

 There was a safety recall on this model a couple of years ago.
 If you have the current "bumblebee" color configuration in the photos below, those were produced later than the recall.
 If you're not sure about your older Positron quickdraws, please take a minute to check out the safety recall notice from Black Diamond.